braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data.md

 1. Select Done.

 ### Step 3: Define your Query
-1. Complete the instructions in Step 2
+1. Complete the instructions in Step 2.
 1. Navigate to Data Workbench > Queries.
 1. Select a query for which you would like to export data.
 1. Run the query to validate the result set.
 1. Select Export Results.
 1. Select an existing integration authentication.

-1. Define any additional Export Results details.
-In your export integration content review the integration parameters.
-For example, your Export Results screen might be different, or you might not have additional details to fill out:
+1. Define additional Export Results parameters as outlined under Customization.

 1. Select Done.
 1. Run your query.